apollographql/react-apollo/CONTRIBUTING.md

 Include in the issue a link to your reproduction—a couple good options are a small Github repo or a [CodeSandbox](https://codesandbox.io/).
 Here's a starter CodeSandbox you can use: https://codesandbox.io/s/yrwE7pvJ7

+If you have a more complicated issue where it is helpful to run it locally, you may consider using [react-apollo-error-template](https://github.com/apollographql/react-apollo-error-template) for reproducing the issue.

 ### Improving the documentation

 Improving the documentation, examples, and other open source content can be the easiest way to contribute to the library.
 If you see a piece of content that can be better, open a PR with an improvement, no matter how small!
 If you would like to suggest a big change or major rewrite, we’d love to hear your ideas but please open an issue for discussion before writing the PR.